 In determining whether the Company acts as principal in providing services to customers, it takes into consideration whether it has direct control over the said service, otherwise, when the Company is merely acting on behalf of other another, and has no direct control over the performance of the services, then it is an agent.
-Based on management's assessment, the Company is acting as agent in rendering Billing of Utilities revenues [see Notes 2.2 (d) and 2.9].
+Based on management's assessment, the Company is acting as agent in rendering its billings for water and electricity charges while it is acting as principal for its billings for CUSA and air-conditioning services [see Notes 2.2 (c) and 2.9].